 Find out more about John's research here.

-Barry is a Senior Research Fellow and an Associate Director in the Centre for Methods and Policy Application in Social Sciences (COMPASS) based within the Faculty of Arts at the University of Auckland.
+Barry is an Associate Professor and Director of the Centre for Methods and Policy Application in Social Sciences (COMPASS) based within the Faculty of Arts at the University of Auckland.
 He has a long history of research on longitudinal studies in New Zealand and the United Kingdom, particularly in the area of mental health.

 His areas of expertise include: Micro-simulation, administrative data, longitudinal studies, socio-economic and ethnic inequalities and child development.